HariKrishna-9885699666/chat-app-server-express-typescript-socket/README.md

 # Chat Application with Socket.IO and Express

 This is a simple chat application using Express, Socket.IO, and TypeScript.
-The server allows users to join chat rooms, send messages.
+The server allows users to join chat rooms, send messages, and broadcast typing statuses in real-time.

 ## Prerequisites